Ghoul (miniseries)

 Ghoul is an Indian horror television miniseries based on the Arab folklore monster ghoul, and the second Netflix original from India, after Sacred Games.
 The series is written and directed by Patrick Graham and jointly produced by Jason Blum, Anurag Kashyap, Ryan Turek, Vikramaditya Motwane, Michael Hogan, Kilian Kerwin, John Penotti and Suraj Gohill under their respective banners Blumhouse Productions, Phantom Films and Ivanhoe Pictures.

-The story is set in India in a dystopian future where fascism is at its top, and the story's main plot is the interrogation of a dreaded terrorist Ali Saeed in a secret government internment camp that ignites a series of horrifying and supernatural events in the aftermath.
+The story is set in India in a dystopian future in which a fascist regime has come to power, and the story's main plot is the interrogation of dreaded terrorist Ali Saeed in a secret government internment camp that ignites a series of horrifying and supernatural events in the aftermath.
 Radhika Apte plays the main character Nida Rahim supported by Manav Kaul, Ratnabali Bhattacharjee, S. M. Zaheer, Mahesh Balraj, Rohit Pathak and Mallhar Goenka in prominent roles.

-The miniseries was conceived based on a dream Graham had had.
+The miniseries was conceived from a dream Graham had.
 Originally meant to be the first of three films in a deal between three production houses, Netflix acquired the production in February 2018 after Graham felt that a longer format would be better and had it turned into a miniseries.
-Ghoul released to positive reviews from critics, with praise to the performances and storyline.
+Ghoul was released to positive reviews from critics, with praise for the performances and storyline.

 Premise

-Nida Rahim (Radhika Apte) is a newly recruited military officer who is fiercely loyal to the authoritarian regime and is ready to go to any limit to prove her faith in the existing system to cleanse the society for a better future.
-She is appointed at a covert military detention centre to interrogate Ali Saeed (Mahesh Balraj), the most dreaded terrorist who has been recently captured and brought in for interrogation.
+Nida Rahim (Radhika Apte) is a newly recruited military officer who is fiercely loyal to the authoritarian regime and will go to any length to prove her faith in the existing system in order to cleanse society for a better future.
+She is appointed to a covert military detention centre to interrogate Ali Saeed (Mahesh Balraj), the most feared terrorist who has been recently captured.
 However, he turns the tables on his interrogators, exposing their most shameful secrets.
 Rahim comes to the conclusion that Ali Saeed is not from this world and is possessed by some supernatural entity.